OrekaCode/OrekaCode/README.md

-- 👋 Hi I’m @OrekaCode
+- 👋 Hi I’m OrekaCode
 - 👀 I’m interested in Machine learning with Python
 - 🌱 I’m currently learning Python
+-  😎Ask me about Python
 - 💞️ I’m looking to collaborate on any project concerning machine learning
 - 📫 How to reach me maryoreka@gmail.com